-Figure 1: Field Exercise Images from Rome, NY
+Figure 1: Field Exercise Images from Rome, New York, USA

-The rest of the paper is organized as follows.
-The next sections introduces the real-world domain where our approach was tested followed by related work.
+followed by related work.
 We then describe the details of the STaC approach and the particular sandbox reasoners used in our example domain.
 We close with evaluation results, conclusions and directions for future work.